Nigerian presidential poll postponed, opposition slams decision

 Buhari's spokesman Garba Shehu declined to comment.

-Presidential elections in 2011 and 2015 were also delayed over logistics and security issues.
+Observer missions from the European Union, the African Union and other organisations urged Nigerians in a statement "to remain calm and supportive of the election process" and said the electoral commission must adhere strictly to the new date.

-Bismarck Rewane, economist and CEO of Lagos-based consultancy Finance Derivatives, said: "No matter who wins, it is now far more likely that the loser will contest the result and argue that the election has been compromised because sensitive materials are out there."
+"No matter who wins, it is now far more likely that the loser will contest the result and argue that the election has been compromised because sensitive materials are out there," said Bismarck Rewane, economist and CEO of Lagos-based consultancy Finance Derivatives.

-Situation Room, an organisation of more than 70 civil society groups, said the postponement "had cast a cloud of doubt on (the commission's) credibility and competence in conducting the election" and "created needless tension and confusion".
+Situation Room, an organisation of more than 70 civil society groups, said the postponement had harmed the credibility of the electoral commission, creating "needless tension and confusion".

+Nigeria's presidential elections in 2011 and 2015 were also delayed over logistics and security issues.

-(Additional reporting by Alexis Akwagyiram, Camillus Eboh, Ardo Hazzad, Lanre Ola, Aaron Ross, Garba Muhammad, Nneka Chile and Percy Dabang; writing by James Macharia and Alexis Akwagyiram; editing by Angus MacSwan and Gareth Jones)
+(Additional reporting by Alexis Akwagyiram, Camillus Eboh, Ardo Hazzad, Lanre Ola, Aaron Ross, Garba Muhammad, Nneka Chile, Percy Dabang and Ahmed Kingimi; writing by James Macharia and Alexis Akwagyiram; editing by Angus MacSwan and Gareth Jones)